glotzerlab/rowan/paper/paper.md

 will simplify the maintenance of many of our existing code bases and simplify all code development involving quaternion operations in Python.

-**talk to Karen about funding**

 # Acknowledgements

-We would like to acknowledge Carl S. Adorf, Matthew P. Spellings, and Bradley D.
+This work was partially supported by a Simons Investigator award from the Simons Foundation to Sharon Glotzer.
+We would like to acknowledge Carl S.
-Dice for helpful suggestions and discussions during the development of this package.
+Adorf, Matthew P. Spellings, and Bradley D. Dice for helpful suggestions and discussions during the development of this package.

 # References